Boruch-Baum/mac_changer_choice/README.md

 </pre>
 DETAILS OF THE 24-BIT FORMAT
 ----------------------------
-The lowest two significant digits of the first octet
+The least two significant bits of the first octet
     (called octet 0) are reserved and in practice should always be set to zero.
 Bit 0 is referred to as the M bit, and bit 1 is referred to as the X bit.
 Per